 - When does registration open?

-- Registration is currently open and will close TBD.
+- Registration is not currently open.

 - Who is eligible to participate?

 - Is there a cost to register?

 - No!
 This Brain Bee is funded by the McKnight Brain Institute at the University of Florida.